by John Salt - Last Updated June 2024

 Digital Calipers or just regular calipers is another tool I feel is almost a must have in this hobby.

-Again, if you are into electric flight, a DMM (Digital Multi Meter) is a handy RC Helicopter tool to have allowing you to measure battery voltages, small current loads, and diagnose opens and shorts in wiring harnesses or circuits.
+If you are into electric flight, a basic DMM (Digital Multi Meter) is a handy RC Helicopter tool to have allowing you to measure battery voltages, small current loads, and diagnose opens and shorts in wiring harnesses or circuits.
 You can certainly spend hundreds of dollars on good DMM's like a Fluke 87V; but you don't need anything that high quality for simple RC voltage & diagnostic work.

 Below is a video I made going over some of the basics of what I personally look for in a multi meter.
 It's an overview I did on the Fluke 17B+.
 Overkill meter for the average RC hobbyist, but at 1/4 the cost of the Fluke the 87V, with many of the same functions, it's a decent value for a very good quality & safe meter.